luzyrawr/programming-fundamentals/TDD.md

 ## Three Main TDD Techniques
 - **Faking:** implies returning a constant and gradually replace constants with variables until you have the real code.
 - **Triangulation:** is the process of affing test cases until the right way of implementation starts to emerge.
+Usually, two or three cases are enough to stop triangulation.
+Faking and Triangulation leads to the implementacion when the way of generalization becomes obvious.
 - **Obvious Implementation:**